cozy-elixir/alibaba_cloud_kit/README.md

 - converting the XML content or JSON content in the response to a map with snake-cased keys
 - ...

-It doesn't provide one-to-one mapping against all available APIs provided by Aliyun OpenAPI.
+It doesn't provide one-to-one mapping against all available APIs.
 See the reason in [FAQ](#faq).

 ## Installation